SAP-samples/teched2025-AI166/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+Ensure your personal mobile device has sufficient battery and is connected to the event Wi-Fi.

 ## Use Case
 ACME Logistics has engaged you to build and run a mobile app for their warehouse staff.
 The app must work on iOS and Android, support barcode scanning, and keep pace with massive parcel volumes by using a local store for instant updates that syncs seamlessly with the back end.